 Commissioned by Dr. John Clarkson Jay (1808 – 1891), a noted 19th century naturalist, grandson of American Founding Father John Jay, and co-founder of New York Yacht Club, the original structure with characteristic Carpenter Gothic features, sat several yards from an 1838 Greek Revival mansion built at the Jay family’s country seat in Rye.
 Referred to as a “summer house,” the cottage sat on a small knoll called “Cherry Hill” overlooking 2 acres of formal gardens and a harbor full of sailboats on Long Island Sound.

-Over the years, the cottage succumbed to rot and carpenter bees and in 1958 it was replaced by later residents with a pool house which itself fell into disrepair.
+Over the years, the cottage succumbed to rot and carpenter bees.
+In 1958 it was replaced by later residents with a pool house which itself fell into disrepair.
 Fortunately, numerous photos of the original Jay Summer House exist.
-JHC will use these photos together with scaled elevations from a similar extant cottage called “Station 10” that was designed circa 1844 by A. J. Davis for Dr. Jay’s cousin, John Cox Stevens and used as the first clubhouse for New York Yacht Club.
+JHC will use these photos together with scaled elevations from a similar extant cottage called “Station 10” that was designed circa 1844 by A. J. Davis – that structure, built for Dr. Jay’s cousin, John Cox Stevens, was the legendary first clubhouse for New York Yacht Club.

-These two generous grants from the Gerry Charitable Trust to create a new learning pavilion with the profile of the original 1849 Davis cottage will vibrantly enhance the experiences that JHC can offer to the next generation of young people who dream of being preservationists, architects and landscape stewards.
+This project, anchored by the Gerry Charitable Trust, and supported with the help of new donors, will vibrantly enhance the experiences that JHC can offer to the next generation of young people who dream of being preservationists, architects and landscape stewards.

 * Help us meet our challenge gift!
 If you would like to make a matching donation towards the Jay Summer House please mail your check to Jay Heritage Center/ Gerry Charitable Trust Challenge Grant, 210 Boston Post Road, Rye, NY 10580 or contact us at firstname.lastname@example.org to find out how to make a gift online or of stocks.